The Other Two

-The Other Two is an American comedy television series created by Chris Kelly and Sarah Schneider.
+The Other Two is an American sitcom created by Chris Kelly and Sarah Schneider.
 The story follows two floundering millennial siblings who must grapple with their 13-year-old brother's overnight fame.

-The series premiered on Comedy Central on January 24, 2019, and was renewed for a second season shortly after, on February 11, 2019.
-The second season premiered on August 26, 2021, on HBO Max.
-In September 2021, the series was renewed for a third season, which will premiere on May 4, 2023 on HBO Max.
+The Other Two aired for three ten-episode seasons, the first of which premiered in 2019 on Comedy Central, and the second and third on HBO Max in 2021 and 2023 respectively.
+The series received near-unanimous critical acclaim throughout its run, as well as several award nominations.

 Premise

-A gay aspiring actor, Cary (Drew Tarver), and his sister Brooke (Heléne Yorke), a former professional dancer, try to find their place in the world while wrestling with their feelings about their 13-year-old brother Chase's sudden rise to internet fame.
+A gay aspiring actor, Cary, and his sister Brooke, a former professional dancer, try to find their place in the world while wrestling with their feelings about their 13-year-old brother Chase's sudden rise to Internet fame.